descubraomundo/omnipay-ebanx/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements ebanx support for Omnipay.
+This package implements Ebanx support for Omnipay.

 This is where your description should go.
 Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.